helloHuiW/langgraph4j/langgraph4j-oracle-saver/README.md

         // Initialize OracleSaver for persistent state management
         // CREATE_OR_REPLACE option ensures the checkpoint table is recreated if it exists
-        // WITH SAVER: State is persisted to Oracle Database, enabling resume capability and history tracking
+        // WITH SAVER: State is persisted in the Oracle Database, enabling resume capability and history tracking
         // WITHOUT SAVER: State exists only in memory and is lost when the application terminates OracleSaver saver = OracleSaver.builder()
                 .createOption(CreateOption.CREATE_OR_REPLACE)